 1983 - 1992 Ford Ranger (1st Generation)

-Launched in 1982 as a 1983 model, the Ranger was the first compact pickup designed by Ford, replacing the Courier that was built with Mazda.
+Launched in 1982 as a 1983 model, the first generation of the Ranger was the first compact size pickup designed by Ford, replacing the Courier that was built with Mazda.

 This Ranger was available with rear-wheel-drive or as a 4x4 and there were two wheelbases and bed sizes to choose from: The 108-inch wheelbase truck with a six-foot bed, or the 114-inch wheelbase version with a seven-foot bed.